albertoriva/apple/README.md

 # apple.py
-A command-line tool that facilitates working with the ARACNE program.
-Usage:
+A command-line tool that facilitates working with the [ARACNE](http://califano.c2b2.columbia.edu/aracne) program to reconstruct genetic networks from gene-level or transcript-level expression data.

+Basic usage:

 ```
 apple.py command arguments...